How much should a kitten eat?

 Kitten nutrition and food quality, are both vital, but the amount and calorie content of the food is important too.

-From birth to adulthood, there are different ways you can support your cat to be happy and healthy.
-Their first food experiences can impact their relationship with food for their lifetime, so it is a critical milestone in your kitten's life.
+A kitten’s first food experience can impact their relationship with food during their lifetime, so it is a critical milestone in your kitten's life.
 Most kittens and cats enjoy both dry and wet food, so introducing both types of food early on can help establish healthy habits.

-To get you started, here's our guide on how much to feed a kitten.
+To get you started, here's our guide on how much to feed a kitten and when.

 How often should I feed my kitten?

-Some owners may decide to place their kitten's entire recommended daily feed amount out in one go to allow them to self-regulate their feeding.
+Some owners may decide to place their kitten's entire recommended daily feed amount out at once to allow them to self-regulate their feeding.
 In this situation, what remains in the bowl should be discarded after 2 hours if it's wet food and 24 hours for dry food.

 How much to feed a kitten from birth to 8 weeks